AkzhanBerdi/bad_dog/content/posts/how-to-build-data-warehouse-in-activity-schema-with-clickhouse.md

 Fact table is a transactional table that per say accumulates order records, and Dimension tables are the one that feeds Fact tables with a nuances like the client's personal data, the delivery address, and litteraly anything else.
 It's get more complex when you start generating a Primary and Foreign keys that are used to link tables, and even the links themself has to be further defined as one-to-many or many-to-many relationships and considering that orders is just one out of infinite fact tables that business may operate, this schema is getting complex.

-The complexity of such architecture is called normalization, the more tables and relationships between them the more normalized your data infrastucture becomes.
+The complexity of such architecture is called normalization.
+The more tables and relationships between them, the more normalized your data infrastructure becomes.
 And it works well in OLTP.
 But if you want to query a DataFrame with millions of rows and make further analysis on it, that would be a painful experience to identifing Primary and Foreign keys and writing a complex SQL statement with a lot of dependencies taking into account.
 And that's my hermano is not bueno.

-So in order to make such normalized infrastucture to be optimized for analytics then you have to reverse engineer it's architecture and make it de-normalized.
+So, in order to optimize such normalized infrastructure for analytics, you have to reverse engineer its architecture and denormalize it.
 You don't have to be an IT architecture guy to do that, and that's where Activity-Schema comes into play.

 ## So what is Activity Schema and why to use it